dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Hardware/Hard Disk Drives (HDDs).md

 ## Anatomy of a Disk
 Disks are made up of circular surfaces called "platters."
 The surface of these platters contain a large number of concentric **tracks**, which are each divided up into **sectors** divided by gaps.
 A sector is the smallest unit of data that can be read from or written to a disk.
 A **cylinder** is a collection of tracks on multiple surfaces that are located at the same radius.
+There are two **read/write** heads **per platter**.

 Early HDDs needed the physical address of a sector to be specified in the cylinder-head-sector (CHS) scheme.
 To a modern operating system, the HDD is a collection of logical sectors.
 - 300 [[Special Notation#Gigabyte (GB)|GB]] drive is sectors\[0:585,939,499\], each sector being 512 B